Not health advice. Contact your local water utility for concerns.

 Most Tennessee cities have tap water that meets EPA safety standards.
 With an average score of 81/100 across 2 cities we analyzed, Tennessee generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Tennessee include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Tennessee include disinfection byproducts (surface-water treatment), lead (older service lines), turbidity (river sediment).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 1 cities in Tennessee showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.